holapancho/infinite-progress-bar-lwc/README.md

 # infinite-progress-bar-lwc

-Infinitive Progress Baw in LWC, based in HTML Implementation
+Infinitive Progress Bar in LWC, based in HTML Implementation